 126 18th Street & 1625 2nd Avenue, Rock Island, IL

-Units: 52 Residential, Acquistion-Rehab: Preservation of Affordable Housing
+Units: 52 Residential, Acquisition-Rehab: Preservation of Affordable Housing

 Above: Exterior of Renaissance Lofts and Goldman Lofts in 2015.
 Historical photos of Renaissance Lofts circa 1990.
 Walgreens closed in 1992, then the Development Association of Rock Island (DARI) stepped in and purchased the building with plans for commercial redevelopment of the first floor.
 The upper stories were then redeveloped by GROWTH and its partner Brinshore Development in early 2001, converting the upper stories into 24 residential lofts that remain popular more than 15 years later.